blacksails/rocket-messages/README.md

 ## Running the code

 The project uses [Taskfile](https://taskfile.dev) as task runner.
-(Installation instructions)[https://taskfile.dev/installation/].
+[Installation instructions](https://taskfile.dev/installation/).
 This is mainly due to it being more modern than eg. `make`.

 See the available tasks using `task -l`.
 Some tasks depend on a few tools being